ceprado93/lab-authentication-with-passport/README.md

 ## Iteration #1: The `signup` feature

-The repo you cloned comes with a `User` model and a `router` file already made for you.
+The repo you cloned comes with a `User` model and a `routes` folder already made for you.
 It also has all the views you need, although some of them are empty. :smile:

 Add a new `GET` route to your `routes/auth.routes.js` file with the path `/signup` and point it to your `views/auth/signup.hbs` file.
 This route needs to render the signup form.
 Since you still haven't created the signup form, go ahead and add a form that makes a POST request to `/signup`, with a field for `username` and `password`.